BRCA1 c.181T>G, p.Cys61Gly

 BS3

-According to VCEP guidelines, BS3 is applied when well-established functional studies show no damaging effect on the gene product.
-The evidence for this variant, however, includes functional studies that demonstrate a damaging effect on BRCA1 function.
-Therefore, this criterion is not applied.
+According to VCEP guidelines: BS3 applies when well-established functional studies show no damaging effect.
+Functional studies show damaging effect here.
+Therefore, BS3 is not applied.

 BS4